Advice > Data

 Google must collect huge amounts of data in order to remain at peak performance.
 Modeling, warehousing, and moving that data from one spot to another is key to keeping its systems up and running.

 So interviewers will be testing you on your ability to bring datasets together to solve realistic problems that Google data engineers face daily.
-This may require designing data marts to support analytics use cases, designing etl pipelines, implementing Big Data solutions, and using SQL to produce specific results.
+This may require designing data marts to support analytics use cases, designing ETL pipelines, implementing Big Data solutions, and using SQL to produce specific results, within certain data environments.

 Let’s take a look at some real examples of data management questions that we found in the Glassdoor data.
-The first three questions are from Google DE interview reports, and the rest are from Amazon and Facebook.
+The first three questions are from Google data engineer interview reports, and the rest are from Amazon and Facebook.

 Data engineer interview questions: Data management